Health Library

 - Ask your provider about balance therapy.
 This may help once nausea and vomiting have passed.

-You should avoid the following for 1 week after symptoms disappear:
+You should avoid the following for one week after symptoms disappear:

 - Driving